acli/new_clock/README.md

 Status
 ------
-This is still a work-in-progress but is already usable.
-The current tested configuration is `method = synth` (the synth is only used for pre-generating sound files) with `mode = carillon`.

-All carillon melodies except the studies should work;
-this includes `westminster` (Westminster Quarters), `whittington` (traditional 8-bell Whittington chimes), and various melodies documented by Starmer (1907, 1910) including `whittington11` (the Bow version of Whittington chimes composed by Charles Villiers Stanford in 1905, as transcribed by Starmers, 1907, p.
-5).
+As of 2023, only carillon mode¹ with pre-generated synthesized audio files² are guaranteed to work, and the only melody guaranteed to work is a modified version of the new Whittington chimes composed by Charles Villiers Stanford in 1905 (as transcribed by Starmers, 1907, p.
+5)³;
-You can also try `study2` or `study3`, which are based on Starmer’s (1910, p.
-97) description of “continental” chiming that divides the hour into eight parts.

-`cuckoo` mode should work but doesn’t quite work correctly;
-the cause is still to be found.
+this is my own setup, so if any showstopping bugs show up I’ll have to fix it.

+In earlier versions of the code, quarter chimes and the strikes are separate events;
+in the current code the two are grouped together as a single event (or rather Event_List) to prevent their clashing together when latency prediction goes wrong.

+The code itself is a big mess.
+I tried to do it right, but I’m a terrible coder.

 At some point it should ultimately serve as the back-end of my genmon plugin that shows Chinese (and Hebrew) dates.

 Running
 -------
-The script currently only runs on a PulseAudio-based Linux system.
+The script currently only runs on either PulseAudio- or JACK-based Linux system.
 You also must have mpv and ffmpeg installed (see Dependencies below).

 If you’re not running directly from a git clone,